Gedev/classroom-finder/README.md

 6. Use 'php artisan migrate' to fill the database.
     It will create fake users too.

+7. Use the command 'composer dump-autoload', then use 'php artisan db:seed' to fill the database with data

-7. Use 'php artisan serve' to launch the localhost
+8. Use 'php artisan serve' to launch the localhost